 - Season to taste with salt and pepper.

 - Refrigerate for at least 3 hours before serving.
+Top with a dollop of olive oil if desired before serving.

 If you like this recipe, you’ll like these other Greek inspired recipes: